TMTecnologia/afiado/ARCHITECTURE.md

 - Consider performance implications in every PR
 - Optimize for core web vitals
 - Regular performance monitoring and benchmarking

+### 5. Mobile First UI
+- Build for mobile first, then desktop
+- Use responsive design patterns
+- Optimize for touch interactions

+### 6. Build Fast, Ship Faster
+- Optimize build times, for both development and production
+- The faster we can build, the faster we can ship
+- Use CI/CD to automate builds and tests

+### 7. We love open source
+- Prefer open source tools and libraries
+- Share our learnings with the community
+- Keep the CHANGELOG up to date

 ## Technology Choices